Your 11 Biggest Questions About Grilling—Answered

 What do I put on a skewer?

 Just about anything.
-Chef and author Chris Schlesinger cuts vegetables into large chunks, he tells the New York Times, so they're seared on the outside but don't go mushy on the inside.
+Chef and author Chris Schlesinger cuts vegetables into large chunks, he tells the New York Times, so they’re seared on the outside but don’t go mushy on the inside.
 And Raichlen gets creative: Instead of using metal or bamboo skewers, he tells Esquire, he skewers lamb on fresh rosemary, pork or peaches on cinnamon sticks, and chicken, shrimp, or swordfish on lemongrass stalks.
+Make sure you don’t fall for these grilling mistakes even seasoned cooks still make.

 What’s an easy way to grill fish?

 Those delicate fillets need special attention.
 Schlesinger starts with a clean, hot grill, then lightly oils the fillet.
-After placing it on the grill, he lets it cook a few minutes before turning it — only once.
-If you're especially nervous, you can always use a perforated (and oiled) grill pan to keep expensive fillets from crumbling and falling through the grate and onto the coals.
+After placing it on the grill, he lets it cook a few minutes before turning it—only once.
+If you’re especially nervous, you can always use a perforated (and oiled) grill pan to keep expensive fillets from crumbling and falling through the grate and onto the coals.
 Try cooking fish on an aromatic cedar plank (presoaked, of course) to add more smoky tang.

 Do people who grill fruit just have too much time on their hands?